EvgeniyPatlan/sorting-library/README.md

 - **Language**: C++ (with Python bindings using `pybind11`)
 - **Sorting Algorithm**: Merge Sort
 - **Testing Frameworks**: Catch2 for C++ (included as `include/catch.hpp`) and `unittest` for Python

-Feel free to modify the code, add more sorting algorithms, or improve the testing coverage as needed!

 ## Sorting Algorithm: Merge Sort